Culture of Saudi Arabia: Islamic rituals in the community

-Unlike many other Muslim countries, Saudi Arabia has been following a strict version of Islam.
-The Sharia (Islamic law) is enforced by the Committee for the Promotion of Virtue and the Prevention of Vice (also known as Haia or Mutaween), who patrol the streets "enjoining good and forbidding wrong".
-Rules include dress codes, strict separation of men and women, attendance at prayer (salat) five times each day, and a strict ban of alcohol, and segregation of men and women in universities.
-Saudi Arabia is the only Muslim country where shops and other public facilities are required to close during prayer time which takes place five times a day and employees and customers are sent off to pray.
+Since the 2019 stripping of the power of the "religious police" or Committee for the Promotion of Virtue and the Prevention of Vice (also known as Haia or Mutaween), a cultural renaissance has happened where traditional rules about clothing and gender-mixing have become optional.
+Saudi Arabia no longer requires shops and other public facilities to close during prayer time, which takes place five times a day, but employees and customers will still kneel in prayer at these times, and the call to prayer is broadcast five times daily from loudspeakers on mosques.

-Women were required to wear the traditional "abaya" (long, fully covered dress).
-However, women are no longer required to wear abayas in public, but it's required to dress modestly as a form of respecting the Saudi culture.
+Women are no longer required to wear the traditional long black abayas in public, but it's required to dress modestly as a form of respecting the Saudi culture.

 Cinema theatres were shut down in 1980, and it was reopened since April 2018.

 Calendar

-The kingdom doesn't use the international Gregorian calendar, but the lunar Islamic calendar, with the start of each lunar month determined not ahead of time by astronomical calculation, but only after the crescent moon is sighted by the proper religious authorities.
+The kingdom uses the lunar Islamic calendar, with the start of each lunar month determined not ahead of time by astronomical calculation, but only after the crescent moon is sighted by the proper religious authorities.
 Civil workers in the governmental sector used to receive their salaries not according to the international Gregorian calendar, but the lunar Islamic calendar.
 However, the Gregorian calendar has been followed by many international companies operating in the country.
 Moreover, by 2016, a number of reforms took place in Saudi Arabia.
 One of them was to use the Gregorian calendar to pay for the civil servants.
 This measure has been taken to reduce the governmental spending as employees have lost 11 payment days.